-Understanding contingency agreements and the maximum workers’ comp lawyer fees that can be charged.
+Understanding contingency agreements and the maximum Michigan workers’ comp lawyer fees that can be charged.

 How much are workers’ comp lawyer fees?

-Michigan law restricts the amount a workers’ comp lawyer can charge on contingency.
-If benefits are disputed, the workers’ comp lawyer fees are 15% of the first $25,000 and 10% on what’s left of any settlement.
-If benefits are currently being paid, the lawyer fees are only 10% of the settlement.
+In Michigan if benefits are disputed, the workers’ comp lawyer fees are 20% of the first $100,000 and 15% on what’s left of any settlement.
+If benefits are currently being paid, the lawyer fees are only 15% of the settlement.

 No win no fee lawyers